mycelial/mycelial/docs/Mycelite.md

 ### Configure the Mycelial client

-Follow the [Setup](Setup.md) guides instructions for the setting up the Mycelial client.
+Follow the [Setup](Setup.md) guide instructions for setting up the Mycelial client.
 Reference the [Client Config](client_config.md) document when configuring the client.